BriteCore/ui-plugins-client/docs/index.md

 #### britequote:risk-edit:button-row

-This specific `button-row` instance is placed right next to quoting forms and it allows developers to write plugins to read data from a form and send data back to the form.
+The `button-row` slot type allows developers to write plugins to read data from a page, pass it to plugins and send new data back to the page.

-Such buttons can get the form data as parameters in a `context` object and do any computations, third party services lookups, validations, etc. As a result, they can emit an `update-risk` event back to BriteCore with a [JSON Patch](http://jsonpatch.com/) object specifying which fields in the form they want to update.
+Such buttons can get the data as parameters in a `context` object and do any computations, third party services lookups, validations, etc. As a result, they can emit an events back to BriteCore with new data and make required updates.

+The `button-row` slot type is currently available in two locations:

+- In the **`sidebar`** next to quoting forms it reads data from a form, pass it to plugin and emits `update-risk` event back with a [JSON Patch](http://jsonpatch.com/) object specifying which fields in the form should be updated.
+- In the **`bottom-row`** of the first page this button allows to create new risk instances.
+It gets data from the page pass it to plugin and emits `create-and-update-risk` event.
+This event receives an array of objects each of which contains data that is required to creates new risk.

 Check out the [use case section](#use-case-the-capitalizer-plugin) for more information on how to integrate your plugin with this slot.